Kensington SD4100v USB 3.0 Dual 4K Docking Station review

 This docking station is all about USB-A ports, so if you’re looking for some USB-C connectivity, move along.

-The SD4100v USB 3.0 Dual 4K Docking Station has two USB-A 3.1 Gen1 ports facing the front, with the bottom port supporting BC 1.2 (battery charge), which can deliver up to 5V of charge for smartphones or, as the manual should point out, Apple devices.
+The SD4100v USB 3.0 Dual 4K Docking Station has two USB-A 3.1 Gen1 ports facing the front, with the bottom port supporting BC 1.2 (battery charge), which can deliver up to 5V of charge for smartphones or, as the manual specifically points out, Apple devices.
 You’ll also find one 3.5mm audio jack and a separate one for mics.

 On the rear are an additional four USB-A 3.1 Gen1 ports and two DisplayPort v1.2++ ports that can deliver up to dual 4K monitor support at resolutions of 4096 x 2160-pixels at 60Hz.
 There’s also a power switch, a Gigabit Ethernet jack, a USB-B 3.1 Gen1 port to connect to your laptop (via USB-B to USB-A host cable), along with the power jack.